This PDF is the current document as it appeared on Public Inspection on 05/20/2014 at 08:45 am.

-The Department of Labor, as part of its continuing effort to reduce paperwork and respondent burden, conducts a pre-clearance consultation program to provide the general public and Federal agencies with an opportunity to comment on proposed and/or continuing collections of information in accordance with the Paperwork Reduction Act of 1995 (PRA95) [44 U.S.C.
+The Department of Labor, as part of its continuing effort to reduce paperwork and respondent burden, Start Printed Page 29219conducts a pre-clearance consultation program to provide the general public and Federal agencies with an opportunity to comment on proposed and/or continuing collections of information in accordance with the Paperwork Reduction Act of 1995 (PRA95) [44 U.S.C.
 3506(c)(2)(A)].
 This program helps to ensure that requested data can be provided in the desired format, reporting burden (time and financial resources) is minimized, collection instruments are clearly understood, and the impact of collection requirements on respondents can be properly assessed.
-Currently, the Office of Workers' Compensation Programs is soliciting comments concerning the proposed collection: Request to be Selected as Payee (CM-910).
-A copy of the proposed information collection request can be obtained by contacting the office listed below in the addresses section of this Notice.
+Currently, the Office of Workers' Compensation Programs is soliciting comments concerning the proposed collection: Miner's Claim for Benefits under the Black Lung Benefit's Act (CM-911) and Employment History (CM-911A).
+A copy of the proposed information collection request can be obtained by contacting the office listed below in the ADDRESSES section of this Notice.

-Written comments must be submitted to the office listed in the addresses section below on or before February 9, 2015.
+Written comments must be submitted to the office listed in the ADDRESSES section below on or before July 21, 2014.

 II.
 Review Focus: The Department of Labor is particularly interested in comments which:

 III.
-Current Actions: The Department of Labor seeks the approval for the extension of this currently-approved information collection in order to carry out its responsibility to evaluate an applicant ability to be a representative payee.
-If the Program were not able to screen representative payee applicants the beneficiary's best interest would not be served.
+Current Actions: The Department of Labor seeks the approval for the extension of this currently-approved information collection in order to carry out its responsibility to administer the Black Lung Benefits Act.

 Agency: Office of Workers' Compensation Programs.